swallace52754/SpaceInvaders/README.md

 Space Invaders game implemented in Java.

-Aim of the project is to create a game, ashering to the SOLID principles
+Aim of the project is to create a game, adhering to the SOLID principles